josdejong/jsoneditor/docs/api.md

   Set a callback function for custom validation.
 Available in all modes.

   On a change of the JSON, the callback function is invoked with the changed data.
-The function should return an array with errors (or an empty array when the document is valid).
-The returned errors must have the following
+The function should return an array with errors or null if there are no errors.
+The function can also return a `Promise` resolving with the errors retrieved via an asynchronous validation (like sending a request to a server for validation).
-  structure: `{path: Array.<string | number>, message: string}`.
+  The returned errors must have the following structure: `{path: Array.<string | number>, message: string}`.
   Example:

   ```js
   var options = {